- Parents Home

 - the mother has problems with the placenta, such as placenta previa (when the placenta sits too low in the uterus and covers the cervix)

-- the mother has a medical condition that could make a vaginal delivery risky for herself or the baby (such as HIV or an active case of genital herpes)
+- the mother has a medical condition that could make a vaginal delivery risky for herself or the baby (such as HIV with a high viral load or an active case of genital herpes)

 - some multiple pregnancies